Manual pumps have been used for centuries but this simple technology remains the mainstay of rural water supplies in many countries.

 The U3M Pump is a public domain pump defined by RWSN specifications.
 The U3M Pump is fully corrosion resistant.
 It is easy to install and has excellent potential for community based maintenance.

 Vergnet Hydro is a commercial manual pump manufacturer based in France that uses a distinctive pumping mechanism where the piston movement is hydraulically transmitted via a flexible hose to a rubber diaphragm down in the pumping element.
-It is designed for heavy-duty use, serving communities of 300 persons.
+It is designed for heavy-duty use, serving communities of 300 people.
 The maximum recommended lift is 60 m (with one variant rated as suitable to 100m).
 The Vergnet pumps are fully corrosion resistant and installation of the pump is easy.
 Maintenance requirements are simple; above ground components allow interventions by the village caretaker, but below ground components are difficult to repair due to the precision engineering and specialist materials.

 The Volanta Pump is a reciprocating pump for medium to very deep wells.
 It uses a retractable cylinder and a seal-less stainless steel piston.
 The stroke is adjustable to reduce the effort needed at deep installations.
 It is designed for heavy-duty use and the maximum recommended lift is 70 m.